 - Offline resiliency — Lose connection briefly?
 Up to 70,000 readings will be stored on the chipset and automatically posted when connectivity is restored.
 For an application that logs every minute, that’s nearly 7 weeks of data.

-- Future proof flexibility — Change alert recipients, keep third party API connections working when they change, and modify your applications all with Temboo’s cloud.
+- Future proof flexibility — Change alert recipients and modify your applications all with Temboo’s cloud.
 Temboo makes it simple to keep your applications up-to-date with robust Over the Air Updates.

 Now there’s no longer a good reason for companies to delay IoT applications that improve their business and the world.

 Temboo code generation makes them possible for any organization no matter how large or small.
 Monginis is just one of many success stories we see every day at Temboo, and we’re looking forward to sharing more companies who are celebrating transformative implementations of IoT into their work.

 Interested in learning more?
 Try it by signing up for a free account at Temboo.